itiligent/SMS-to-Shell/README.md

 7. Install SMS-to-Shell as a systemd service
    - Make `sms-to-shell-setup.sh` executable and run it: `chmod +x sms-to-shell.sh` and `sudo ./sms-to-shell.sh`
+     - Script is installed to /opt/sms-to-shell/sms-to-shell.py and the service unit configuration file to /lib/systemd/system/sms-to-shell.service
      - Advanced users may want to run the script as a specific user.
 If so, adjust `sms-to-shell-setup.sh` to the desired value for `SHELL_USER='???'`.
      - Using `SHELL_USER = 'root'` should work universally and changing this requires understanding the various implications:
        - A lower privileged user may require additional `sudo` command input overhead/back and forth.